 Professional Asbestos Training

 If asbestos has been identified or is presumed to be in a building, it is the employer’s responsibility to ensure that all employees who may encounter these materials receive asbestos training in accordance with applicable regulations.
 BDN offers asbestos training of every level, so you and your employees can receive the necessary certifications to continue working.
-Note for Spring 2020: MIOSHA is allowing a 120-day extension for asbestos refresher training courses.
-Please reach Kathy at 269.329.1237 x 231 for more information or copy of the letter regarding this extension.
+Courses slated by client request only until further notice.

 2-Hour Asbestos Awareness